Flexible retirement process

 The monthly pension attracts no interest for late payment.
 The exception to this is if the annual pension is not paid within the first year following your retirement date.

-Please note: your monthly pension is deemed to be taxable income and will be subject to tax deductions in accordance with the Her Majesty’s Customs and Revenue rules.
+Please note your monthly pension is deemed to be taxable income and will be subject to tax deductions in accordance with the HM Revenue and Customs Rules.

 Further information Back to top